 Many recovery journeys begin with an intervention, which is why we at Malvern Institute take interventions very seriously.
 In fact, we have developed our own methodology for preparing and executing interventions.
 Meant to mirror and complement the Malvern Model of recovery, the Malvern Intervention Model is a valuable resource to those who have a loved one suffering from addiction.
 Once the family members and friends of an addict decide that intervention is necessary, we work closely with those individuals on both planning and executing the intervention.
 Many individuals who attempt to stage an intervention on their own quickly realize just how difficult this can be, especially when there is a lack of direction and informational resources; however, the Malvern Intervention Model essentially provides families with a blueprint that can be used to maximize the effectiveness of the intervention.

-Perhaps the greatest benefit of the Malvern Intervention Model is how we’ve integrated it into the overarching Malvern 90-Day Model.
+Perhaps the greatest benefit of the Malvern Intervention Model is how we’ve integrated it into the overarching Malvern Model of Care.
 It works like this: We work closely with you as you assemble the components of the intervention, providing the necessary support to ensure your intervention is as effective as possible.
 After the intervention, the individual can begin the detoxification process as one of our facilities, effectively making intervention what jumpstarts the recovery process.
 From detox to the completing of treatment at Malvern Institute (and even beyond), your addicted loved one will benefit from a well-rounded and comprehensive rehabilitative curriculum.
-During this time, we continue to monitor your loved one’s progress and overall well-being, ensuring his or her safety throughout the recovery process and helping him or her to achieve optimal benefit from the Malvern 90-Day Model.
+During this time, we continue to monitor your loved one’s progress and overall well-being, ensuring his or her safety throughout the recovery process and helping him or her to achieve optimal benefit from the Malvern Model of Care.
 When he or she has completed the inpatient phases of care, we will continue to follow-up with you and your loved one through Malvern Institute’s Recovery-Oriented Community (ROC) Program, which is essentially an alumni program for patients and their families.

 An intervention may seem straightforward from a conceptual standpoint, but actually staging an intervention is far more complicated and intensive than many people realize.
 Although the confrontation part of an intervention is important, every participant needs to put in some due diligence.
 In other words, an intervention requires some homework, but don’t worry.
 Malvern has you covered.